The Best Receivers for Turntables

 Key Features

-• 9.2 Channel Support: Delivers immersive audio with 9.2 channels for a rich surround sound experience.
+• 9.2 Channel Surround Sound: Delivers immersive audio with up to 125W per channel for a powerful home theater experience.

-• 8K/60Hz Pass-Through: Supports the latest video technology for stunning visuals and enhanced clarity on compatible displays.
+• 8K/60Hz Pass-Through: Supports the latest video formats, allowing for high-resolution content playback and future-proofing your setup.

 Summary

-The Marantz AVR SR7015 is an impressive 9.2 channel AV receiver that delivers a powerful 125W per channel, making your movie nights and music sessions truly immersive.
-With its 8K/60Hz pass-through capability, I can easily enjoy stunning visuals that keep up with the latest in home entertainment technology.
+The Marantz AVR SR7015 is an impressive 9.2 channel AV receiver that delivers a powerful 125W per channel, making it perfect for those who crave an immersive audio experience.
+With 8K/60Hz pass-through, I can enjoy stunning visuals for my favorite movies and games, ensuring everything looks as great as it sounds.

 Buying Guide: How to Choose the Best Receivers for Turntables